The relatively perfect Greenberg transform and cycle class maps: Introduction

 \begin{theorem} Let $G$ be a semi-abelian variety over $K$ with N\'eron model $\mathcal{G}$ over $\Order_{K}$.
 Denote the kernel of the multiplication-by-$p^{n}$ morphism on $G$ by $G[p^{n}]$.
 Let $N$ be a $p$-primary finite Galois module over $K$. \begin{enumerate} \item For any $m \ge 0$, the sheaf $R^{m} \Psi N \in \Ab(k_{\RPS})$ is represented by an affine relatively perfectly smooth $k$-scheme. \item Set $R^{1} \Psi(T_{p} G) = \invlim_{n} R^{1} \Psi(G[p^{n}])$.
 Then there exists a canonical morphism

 of relatively perfect group schemes over $k$, which we call the \emph{relatively perfect cycle class map} for $G$ in degree $1$. \item Let $k^{\sep}$ be a separable closure of $k$.
 Let $\Hat{K}^{\ur}$ be the corresponding completed unramified extension of $K$.
-Then the $k^{\sep}$-valued points of $\cl_{p}$ is the canonical map
+Then the map induced by $\cl_{p}$ on $k^{\sep}$-valued points is the canonical map

 given by the coboundary map of the Kummer sequence, where the right-hand side is the continuous cohomology of the $p$-adic Tate module $T_{p} G$. \item The morphism

 induced by $\cl_{p}$ via $p$-adic completion is a closed immersion.
 It is an isomorphism if $G$ is a torus. \end{enumerate} \end{theorem}